Our Mission is to provide high-quality compassionate care to all individuals with hearing and communication challenges!

 We have audiologists available with specialties in Tinnitus, Music, Pediatrics, Cochlear Implants (CI), and so much more!

-We provide many types of tests including Cochlear Implant Candidacy testing, Auditory Processing Disorder testing, Visual Reinforcement Audiometry (VRA), Auditory Brainstem Response (ABR), Auditory Steady State Response (ASSR), and Otoacoustic Emissions (OAE)
+Additionally, we provide many types of tests including Cochlear Implant Candidacy testing, Auditory Processing Disorder testing, Visual Reinforcement Audiometry (VRA), Auditory Brainstem Response (ABR), Auditory Steady State Response (ASSR), and Otoacoustic Emissions (OAE)

-We coordinate with school services, our in-house speech language pathologists, and many financial assistance, state, and VA programs.
+For the best patient experience, we coordinate with school services, our in-house speech language pathologists, and many financial assistance, state, and VA programs.

 We accept most major insurance plans, including Medicare and Medicaid.